emberjs/website/source/guides/models/creating-and-deleting-records.md

 });
 ```

-The store object is available in controllers and routes using `this.store`.
+The store object is available in controllers and routes using `store..

 Although `createRecord` is fairly straightforward, the only thing to watch out for
 is that you cannot assign a promise as a relationship, currently.